11 Top Dyslexia Schools and Programs in Atlanta 2023-24

 Saint Francis School

-Since 1981, St. Francis School has helped students experiencing difficulty in reading, mathematics, writing, and executive functioning.
-Utilizing programs such as Wilson Reading Systems® and Stars and Cars® reading comprehension and more, St. Francis supports those students needing assistance in a particular subject area while still serving students in traditional honors and AP classes.
+St. Francis School helps students experiencing difficulty in reading, mathematics, writing and executive functioning.
+Utilizing programs such as Wilson Reading Systems®, St. Francis supports those students needing assistance in a particular subject area while still serving students in traditional honors and AP classes.

 The Walker School